Abhay557/Discord-Bot-Website/README.md

 You can modify things such as paragraph titles, menus, and page titles.

 ## One last step!
-With your website template customized and the content for your pages added, all that’s left to do is publish your website.
+With your website template customized and the content for your pages added, all that’s left to do is run your website.
 Congratulations on getting your website online.

 **By Agent_Abhay#0593** <br>Hope You All Like It<br>